 Your first step in preparedness should be to have a 72 hour kit full of all of the bugout essentials needed for survival.

-If you don’t have these, you are putting yourself and your family at unnecessary risk.
+If you don’t have these, you are putting yourself and your family at unnecessary risk, you should know how to signal for help.

 You never know when danger will strike, and having those bugout essentials in an easy-to-find and use emergency kit is a must for any self-respecting survivalist.